Conceptualizing & Preparing

 - The interviewer generates a report summarizing each respondent’s thoughts, attitudes, and suggestions for next steps.
 This should be done after each interview.
 Suggestions should also include how to further cultivate each interviewee further.

-- The organization sends (via snail mail) a thank you letter to each interviewee for their participation.
+- The organization sends (via physical mail) a thank you letter to each interviewee for their participation.